jdittrich/userNeedResearchBook/text/dataAnalysis.md

 empirical (as it is based on gathered data) but if the same data is used, analysis made by different people will differ.
 This is because the result of the analysis depends on the reasonable but still individual and debatable interpretation of the data.
-You could say that »looking at last years design to quickly reuse elements« belongs to a theme concerned with »I want to save time« or to one related to the topic of »reviewing designs for inspiration« (given that it could serve both from the user's perspective).
+You could say that *»looking at last years design to quickly reuse elements«* belongs to a theme concerned with *»I want to save time«* or to one related to the topic of *»reviewing designs for inspiration«* (given that it could serve both from the user's perspective).

 There is no »right« or »wrong« nor a clear cut criteria of being »close enough« to the data when you group your data in themes.
-Instead of having a clear, measurable rule like »you must have p&#060;0.05 significance« in statistics, most important is that your analysis is plausible (instead of »right« or »wrong«).
+Instead of having a clear, measurable rule like the »you must have p&#060;0.05 significance« ^[For those of you who love statistics (like me): Sorry for the example.
+I know that this criterion is highly debated] in statistics , most important is that your analysis is plausible (instead of »right« or »wrong«).

 I compare the process of analysis to building a house from a pile of Lego® bricks.
 These bricks are like the not-yet-analyzed data you start with.
 When you build a house out of these